Juniper/contrail-controller/specs/analytics-rbac.md

 None

 ## 3.3 User workflow impact
-Tenants will not be able to view the query pages in Phase 1.
+Tenants will not be able to view system-logs and and flow-logs.

 ## 3.4 UI changes
-### Phase 1:
 1. UI needs to use VNC API to get list of networks to display in the network monitoring page based on the tenant user.
-2. Query pages need to be greyed out for tenant user.
+2. System logs and flows tabs need to be greyed out for tenant user.

 ## 3.5 Notification impact
 None

 # 4. Implementation
-## Phase 1:
 * Currently VNC API provides obj_perms function which takes object UUID and token, and returns the permissions.
-* For every UVE, UUID of corresponding config object will be retrieved from ContrailConfig struct of UVE, wherever present.
-All other UVEs will be treated as infrastructure UVEs for which analytics-api will allow cloud-admin roles and won't check object level permissions.
-Here is the list of UVEs having ContrailConfig structure:
+* A non-admin user will be able to see only non-global UVEs.
+There is an existing list of UVEs with a global flag indicating if it is a global UVE.
+  Here is the list of UVEs which will be visible to a tenant user to start
+  with:

         * virtual_network
         * virtual_machine
         * virtual_machine_interface
         * service_instance
-        * virtual_router
-        * analytics_node
-        * database_node
-        * config_node
-        * service_chain
-        * physical_router
-        * bgp_router

-## Phase 2:
+  More will be added to this list as and when backend support is added.

 * UVEs list queries (e.g. analytics/uve/virtual-networks)

-  There will be a mapping from uve-type (virtual-network in the example) to corresponding uve table (ObjectVNTable in the example) and config object type (virtual_network for this example).
+  There is an already existing mapping(_OBJECT_TABLES) from uve-type (virtual-network in the example) to corresponding uve table (ObjectVNTable in the example).
+An extra field indicating corredponding config object type (virtual_network for this example) will be added to that.
 For a uve list query, analytics-api will pass config object type and user token to ApiServer to get a list of objects that the user has permissions for.
-This is how the mapping table will look like:

-            "virtual-network" : ("ObjectVNTable", virtual_network),
-            "service-instance" : ("ObjectSITable", service_instance),
-            "vrouter" : ("ObjectVRouter", virtual_router),
-            "analytics-node" : ("ObjectCollectorInfo", analytics_node),
-            "database-node" : ("ObjectDatabaseInfo", database_node),
-            "config-node" : ("ObjectConfigNode", config_node),
-            "service-chain" : ("ServiceChain", service_chain),
-            "prouter" : ("ObjectPRouter", physical_router),
-            "control-node": ("ObjectBgpRouter", bgp_router),
 * System Logs and Flow Logs

   These are displayed for cloud-admin roles only